xavierbarber/MIDS/README.md

 ### Options

-there are 3 funtions in this code:
+there are 2 funtions in this code:

   Download one project from xnat aplicatión:

+        download one project from xnat aplicatión:

         arguments:

+            + Prefix  -w --web PAGE_WEB        1) The ULR page where XNAT is.
-      + Prefix	-p --project [PROJECT]	    1) The project name to download, if the project is omitted, the aplication show all projects in xnat to choice
+            + Prefix  -p --project [PROJECTS]  2) The project name to download

-      + Prefix	-i --input INPUT   	    2) the directory where the files will be downloaded
+            + Prefix  -i --input PATH	   3) the directfory where the files will be downloaded

-  Update the dictionary of scans, it is use to clasificate any medical image in MIDS structure:

-      + Prefix  -c --csv    1)Scans dictionary is uploaded when this flag is appeared
+            + Prefix  -u --user [USER]         4) The username to loggin in XNAT If not write a username, It loggin as guest.

         Convert the xnat directories of the project in MIDS format:
         arguments:

-      + Prefix	-i --input INPUT	1) the directory where the files will be downloaded
+            + Prefix  -i --input  PATH   1) the directfory where the files will be downloaded

-      + Prefix	-o --output OUTPUT	2) Directory where the MIDS model is applied
+            + Prefix  -o --output PATH   2) Directory where the MIDS model is applied.
 <a id='future'></a>
 ## 4. Future Lines